top of page

 15. What happens if I fail the final test?

-We have had only four students fail since our first class in January 2018.
+We have had only five students fail since our first class in January 2018.
 If you show up on time, pay attention in class, work hard, follow instructions and are respectful to your classmates it is extremely unlikely that you will fail.
 Still, we should not have put these four students into the final test.
 There is no excuse.

 The final exam typically occurs during week five.
 We take the quality of your training seriously.
 We put you into the final test knowing you'll pass because, while this is a difficult test, it is not as difficult as some interviews can be.